Train & Constrain: Phonologically Informed Tongue-Twister Generation from Topics and Paraphrases: Topic-to-Twister and Style-Transfer Tongue Twister Generation

-\paragraph{\textbf{Materials Provided to Evaluators}} Evaluation was performed on a custom online platform.
+\paragraph{\textbf{Materials Provided to Evaluators}} Evaluation was performed on an online platform.
 Participants were provided with a page of detailed instructions on how to navigate the platform and the order in which to perform evaluation tasks.
-Importantly, all human evaluation responses were given on a 1-5 rating scale (where 1 = "poor" and 5 = "excellent" for how well a criterion is met).
-For example "\textit{The tongue-twister can be considered logically and semantically coherent.}" for the criteria of Coherence.
-Additionally, those with non-linguistic backgrounds had certain terms clarified, such as the meaning of "prosaic" in the Style-Transfer task.
-Each evaluator rated 310 samples across all evaluations, consisting of 20 samples from 5 models (i.e., Flan-T5$_{\text{2k}}$, Flan-T5$_{\text{13k}}$, Baichuan, and ChatGPT) on 2 tasks (200 in total), 50 quality control examples, and 60 examples for our novel constrained decoding algorithm (20 of which used constrained base GPT-2, 20 of which came from our constrained fine-tuned GPT-2, and 20 of which came from finetuned GPT-2 without constraints).
+Importantly, all human evaluation responses were given on a 1-5 rating scale (where 1 equates to "poor" and 5 equates to "excellent" for how well a criterion is met).
+For example "\textit{The tongue twister can be considered logically and semantically coherent.}" for the criteria of Coherence.
+Additionally, those with non-linguistic backgrounds had certain terms clarified, such as the meaning of "prosaic" in the style-transfer task.
+Each evaluator rated 450 samples across all evaluations, consisting of 20 samples from 7 models (i.e., Flan-T5$_{\text{2k}}$, Flan-T5$_{\text{13k}}$, ByT5$_{\text{2k}}$, ByT5$_{\text{13k}}$, Baichuan, ChatGPT (i.e., GPT-3.5-Turbo), and the gold-standard) on 2 tasks (280 in total), 50 quality control examples, and 120 examples for our novel constrained decoding algorithm (20 of which used constrained base GPT-2, 20 of which came from our constrained fine-tuned GPT-2, and 20 of which came from unconstrained GPT-2 trained on 13k samples, with the equivalent set up for Baichuan).